 Among the major characteristics of bacterial cells are their size, shape, structure and arrangement.
 These characteristics constitute the morphology of the cell.
-Depending on the species, individual cells are spherical, rod like or helical.
-These shapes help a bacteria to eat, survive, divide and responsible for stress resistance (30,28).
-Bacterial cell wall is a rigid structure that gives shape to the cell.
-Among ordinary or typical bacteria, the walls of gram negative bacteria are generally thinner than those of gram positive bacteria and are essential for bacterial growth and division.
+Depending on the species, individual cells are spherical, rod-like like or helical.
+These shapes help a bacterium to eat, survive, divide, and are responsible for stress resistance (30,28).
+The bacterial cell wall is a rigid structure that gives shape to the cell.
+Among ordinary or typical bacteria, the walls of Gram-negative bacteria are generally thinner than those of Gram-positive bacteria and are essential for bacterial growth and division.
 It is mainly composed of Peptidoglycan which may vary in different species.
-Lipids are more prominent in gram negative bacteria than gram positive bacteria (19)
+Lipids are more prominent in Gram-negative bacteria than Gram-positive bacteria (19)

-1.5 Factors affecting growth of microbes in food
+1.5 Factors affecting the growth of microbes in food

-The factors affecting the growth of microbes in food can be summarized as intrinsic and extrinsic.
-The intrinsic factors include those arising from food itself like nutrient content, pH, redox potential and antimicrobial substances.
-Extrinsic factors include those which are involved during storage like temperature, relative humidity and composition of gases (9, 13).
+The factors affecting the growth of microbes in food can be categorized into intrinsic and extrinsic factors.
+The intrinsic factors include those arising from food itself, like nutrient content, pH, redox potential, and antimicrobial substances.
+Extrinsic factors include those that are involved during storage, like temperature, relative humidity, and composition of gases (9, 13).

-1.6 Food Spoilage and its causes
+1.6 Food Spoilage and Its Causes

 Any change in the food product that renders it unacceptable to the consumer from a sensory point of view refers to food spoilage (7).
-Changes in texture, smell, taste or appearance of spoiled food is caused as a result of microbial acivity (20, 17).
-Different food products have a certain storage time after which its nutritional values reduce to nil.
+Changes in texture, smell, taste, or appearance of spoiled food are caused as a result of microbial activity (20, 17).
+Different food products have a certain storage time after which their nutritional values reduce to nil.
 This time period is termed as shelf life of that food product.
-The food spoilage can be categorized into physical, chemical and microbiological spoilage.
+The food spoilage can be categorized into physical, chemical, and microbiological spoilage.
 Physical spoilage includes deterioration as a result of breakage or due to loss or gain of moisture in the food.
 Chemical spoilage involves spoilage as a result of chemical changes and breakdown of nutrient components of food.
-The most important food spoilage that is the major concern now days is microbial spoilage which is caused by microbial activity (25,18).
+The most important food spoilage that is the major concern nowadays is microbial spoilage, which is caused by microbial activity (25,18).

 1.7 Role of E.coli and Pseudomonas species in food spoilage

-E.coli is a common bacteria that inhabit human and animal intestine and are mostly not harmful.
-There are certain species of E.coli that are harmful and are originated from animal products like beef and meat.
-These bacteria can infect fresh produce like fruits, vegetables and dairy products.
-They results into diarrhea, renal disease, colitis and more severe such conditions.
+E.coli is a common bacteria that inhabit the human and animal intestine and is mostly not harmful.
+There are certain species of E.coli that are harmful and originate from animal products like beef and meat.
+These bacteria can infect fresh produce like fruits, vegetables, and dairy products.
+The result in diarrhea, renal disease, colitis, and more severe conditions.
 (27, 12).
-Psuedomonas spp. are most diverse group of bacteria and commonest of food spoiling microbes.
-These are known to contaminate food rich in water content and with natural pH like red meat, fish, poultry and dairy products.
+Pseudomonas spp. are the most diverse group of bacteria and the commonest of food-spoiling microbes.
+These are known to contaminate food rich in water content and with natural pH, like red meat, fish, poultry, and dairy products.
 They are responsible for slime and off odor formation (16).

 2. Materials and Methods